 Mossel extended Arrow’s theorem in an orthogonal direction, determining all aggregators without the assumption of unanimity.
 We bring together both threads of research by extending the results of Dokow–Holzman and Szegedy–Xu to the setting of Mossel.

-As an application, we determine which symmetric predicates over $\{0,1\}$ are such that all aggregators are dictatorial.
+As an application, we determine all aggregators for all symmetric predicates over $\{0,1\}$.

 A formalization of the main results in Lean can be found here.